Graduate Admissions in Biostatistics

 Funding

-We have traditionally been very successful in providing funding for PhD students (including first-year students) in the form of research assistantships (RAs), teaching assistantships (TAs), and traineeships.
-First-year students who receive funding typically receive a 10-hour-per-week position that includes a tuition waiver as well as a competitive paid stipend.
-The level of funding is dependent upon the availability of faculty-held grants and TA openings as well as the ranking of the student applicant in the context of the entire pool of applications.
-There is no separate application for funding; you will automatically be considered when you apply and are accepted for admission.
+We have traditionally been very successful in providing funding for PhD students in the form of research assistantships (RAs), teaching assistantships (TAs), and traineeships.
+There is no separate application for PhD funding at the time of applying to the program; you will automatically be considered when you apply and are accepted for admission.
 Detailed information about funding will be communicated at the time of admission.